ShimmyMySherbet/PlayerIPPatch/README.md

-# UPDATE: Nelson fixed the issue,
+# UPDATE: Nelson fixed the issue, using this patch could could interfere with the official patch.

 # PlayerIPPatch
 An unofficial patch for Player IP issues since the latest update for Unturned.
-Using this patch could could interfere with the official patch.

 Fixes player IP's showing up as 0.0.0.0